|Nutritional Guidelines (per serving)|

 Punch dough down and shape into a wreath.
 You can do this by simply rolling it into a log shape then bending the ends around to form a circle, or you can make three thinner strips and braid them, then put the ends together.

-The wreath should be about 12-14 inches in diameter.
+The wreath should be about 12 to 14 inches in diameter.
 Lift up one area and insert the toy by pushing it up through the bottom.
 Smooth out any lumps or tears.